ruben-hutter/IaS-Exercises/ias-u2/answers.md

 *b)*

 Like already explained in the installation steps, we had to add our user to the wireshark group, so that he is able to record traffic by using "/usr/bin/dumpcap".
+In Debian the packet manager opens an interactive shell, were you can choose this option during the installation.

 Arch and Debian: